Colleen Mayer

 Colleen Mayer is a former Canadian politician and member of the Legislative Assembly of Manitoba, who represented the electoral district of St. Vital as a member of the Progressive Conservative Party of Manitoba from 2016 until 2019.
 St. Vital was an open seat in the 2016 Manitoba general election, with incumbent MLA Nancy Allan not seeking re-election.

 On August 1, 2018, Premier Brian Pallister appointed Mayer to the Executive Council of Manitoba as Minister of Crown Services.

 Mayer lost her seat in the 2019 election to New Democrat Jamie Moses, who contested the seat in 2016.
 She subsequently accepted a position with STARS Air Ambulance as the Director of Development for Manitoba.

+In December 2025, Mayer was nominated to lead the Winnipeg Police Board.